aiven/aiven-go-client/README.md

 # Aiven client

-Aiven is a next-generation managed cloud services platform.
-Its focus is in ease of adoption, high fault resilience, customer's peace of mind and advanced features at competetive price points.
+Aiven is a next-generation managed cloud services platform with a focus on ease of adoption, high fault resilience, customer peace of mind and advanced features at competitive price points.
 See https://aiven.io/ for more information about the backend service.

 This is the official Aiven SDK for Go.
 This SDK provides full implementation of